Coolcord/Hexagon/README.md

 # The checksum is optional, but if it is included, it must come BEFORE both the size difference and any patches.
 C: F61548FDF1670CFFEFCC4F0B7BDCDD9EABA0C226E3B74F8666071496988248DE

-# This is the size difference.
+# Below is the size difference.
 # The size difference is optional, but it must come AFTER the checksum (if there is one) and BEFORE any patches.
 # A positive value means that bytes will be padded to the end of the file (resulting in a larger file).
 # A negative value means that bytes will be trimmed from the end of the file (resulting in a smaller file).